 3. Passing judgments of condemnation and sentencing someone to eternal damnation (Luke 6:37).

-We do have authority to judge spiritual matters in the Church, but we do not have authority to condemn anyone by sentencing them to eternal damnation.
-Only God, who is the Final Judge, has authority to sentence someone to destruction and the second death.
+We do have the authority to judge spiritual matters in the Church, but we do not have the authority to condemn anyone by sentencing them to eternal damnation.
+Only God, who is the Final Judge, has the authority to sentence someone to destruction and the second death.
 Passing a sentence of condemnation on a person’s soul is forbidden.
 People who are lost should be shown grace and mercy, just as we were shown grace and mercy when we were lost in sin.

 “Once you were dead because of your disobedience and your many sins.
 You used to live in sin, just like the rest of the world, obeying the devil—the commander of the powers in the unseen world.
 He is the spirit at work in the hearts of those who refuse to obey God.
 All of us used to live that way, following the passionate desires and inclinations of our sinful nature.
 By our very nature we were subject to God’s anger, just like everyone else.
 But God is so rich in mercy, and he loved us so much, that even though we were dead because of our sins, he gave us life when he raised Christ from the dead.
 (It is only by God’s grace that you have been saved!)”
 Ephesians 2:1-5